SageGrey/exp-exp-exp/zzzzz_cards/107_Succession_of_Moments.md

 # Succession of Moments

-Life is a succession of moments, to live each one is a way of succeding.
+Life is a succession of moments, to live each one is a way of succeeding.

 ### Citation
 Corita Kent, as quoted by Mary Taylor From a talk on collective mental health.